Cleaning handbags: Perfection vs best achievable results – a case study

 How do we know that Ms Feign wrote those letters?

-Needless to say, her “friend” at Channel 12 News declined the invitation (or, most likely, didn’t even exist), the Arizona State Attorney General and the Federal Trade Commission filed her complaints in the circular file, and the department store and boutique store managers forwarded their letters to us (all but one with handwritten comments speculating on the “capacity” of the anonymous writer).
+Needless to say, her “friend” at Channel 12 News declined the invitation (or, most likely, didn’t even exist), the Arizona State Attorney General and the Federal Trade Commission filed her complaints in the circular file, and the department store and boutique store managers forwarded their letters to us (all but one with handwritten comments speculating on the mental (in)capacity of the anonymous writer).

 As regards the Small Claims Court lawsuit, the star witnesses were the “before restoration” photographs and the actual Louis Vuitton handbag that Ms Feign claimed had been “ruined”.
 After hearing Ms Feign’s story, the judge awarded her $0.00 (zero dollars).